openSUSE/news-o-o/_posts/2011-01-01-opensuse-weekly-news-issue-156-is-out.markdown

 > In autumn, the for me most exciting event of the year took place, the second [openSUSE Conference](http://en.opensuse.org/Portal:Conference).
 We were
               heavily involved in organizing, program committee work, giving talks and presentations and all what is involved with that kind of large event.
 It was a huge success, as a very active and passionate community showed up.
-Discussions went from a â€œThis is what we didâ€ in the last year to a â€œthis is what we could doâ€ which is so great to see as that is resulting in innovation for the whole project.
-As a result some very concrete sub projects were created such as â€œProject Breznâ€ and openSUSE Invis which slowly evolves.
+Discussions went from a “This is what we did” in the last year to a “this is what we could do” which is so great to see as that is resulting in innovation for the whole project.
+As a result some very concrete sub projects were created such as “Project Brezn” and openSUSE Invis which slowly evolves.
 >
 >   * openFATE, Connect and more
 >